deeps219/deeps219.github.io/index.md

-## Hello, I'm Deepti :wave:
+## Hello, I'm Deepti

-### I am currently working as a Senior Quality Analyst :computer: and have 7+ years of experience in automation testing.
+### I am currently working as a Senior Quality Analyst and have 7+ years of experience in automation testing.

 ### Profile Summary
 * Skilled in development of Automation test scripts using Selenium WebDriver with extensive exposure to frameworks such as TestNG.